Xeomin Injections Questions and Answers

 How does Xeomin work?

-The active ingredient in Xeomin is a form of the botulinum toxin, which is used to block muscle movement in areas that contribute to wrinkles.
+The active ingredient in Xeomin is a form of the botulinum toxin, which is used to relax muscle movement in areas that contribute to wrinkles.
 It is commonly used in the forehead between the brows in order to soften frown lines and glabellar lines.
 Unlike dermal fillers, Xeomin only impacts muscle movement and has no effect on filling pre-existing deep wrinkles.
 Although Xeomin uses the same active ingredient as Botox and Dysport, Xeomin is a somewhat purer form of the toxin.

 What is a Xeomin injection?